rorosonoio/Geospatial-analysis-of-Milan-rents/README.md

 4. **Closest metro**: an analysis is performed to find the average waling distance of a metro stop from any point in three selected neighborhoods (Centro, Ticinese and Famagosta).

 ## Packages used
-**Python**: pandas, BeautifulSoup, request, geopandas, matplotlib, pyrosm, osmnx, numpy, shapely \
+**Python**: beautifulsoup, request, pandas, geopandas, pyrosm, osmnx, numpy, shapely, matplotlib, seaborn \
 **R**: sf, tmap, spdep, spatialreg